stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 ## Overview

-If you just want to install {{ mwp }} on a Debian /derivative (includin WSL), x64_64, then you can install the binary `.deb` package from the [Release Area](https://github.com/stronnag/mwptools/releases).
+If you just want to install {{ mwp }} on a Debian /derivative,  x64_64, then you can install the reasonably recent binary `.deb` package from the [Release Area](https://github.com/stronnag/mwptools/releases).

-For Arch Linux, you can install the AUR package `mwptools-git`
+For Arch Linux, you can install the AUR package `mwptools-git`.
+This tracks `master`.

-Otherwise, if you're using a different (not Debian based) distribution, just curious about building mwptools, you want to explore other tools and scripts in the repository or you're using a different architecture (ia32, Arm7, aarch64, riscV, ppc etc.), then you can build from source.
+Otherwise, if you're using a different (not Debian based) distribution, just curious about building mwptools, you want to explore other tools and scripts in the repository or you're using a different architecture (ia32, Arm7, aarch64, riscv64, ppc etc.), or you want the most recent code, then you can build from source.
+This is the recommended installation method.

 The **mwptools** suite is built using the [meson](https://mesonbuild.com/SimpleStart.html) and [ninja](https://ninja-build.org/) toolchain.
-For most users these will be automatically provided by a `build-essentials` type of package transparently to the user.
+For most users these will be automatically provided by a `build-essentials` type of package.

 For Debian and derivatives there is a ["one stop" installation script](#easy-first-time-install-on-debian-and-derivatives), as well as a x86_64 "Release" `.deb` archive.

+For Fedora, the is a also a documented list of packages.

+For Arch, the `PKGBLD` lists the required packages.

+For any other distribution / platform / OS, any of the above documents should give you an idea of the packages required, typically:

+* Gtk4 (4.14)
+* libsoup3 (3.2)
+* libshumate (1.3)
+* meson (1.40)
+* blueprint-compiler (0.12.0)
+* libvte4
+* libadwaita-1 (1.5)
+* libepoxy
+* libsecret-1

+Numbers is parenthesis indicate a minimum version.
+Modern OS should be able to satisfy these requirements.

 ## Usage